tomeng70/LittleLamb/README.md

 The Runge-Kutta Fourth Order (RK4) method is a popular numerical method for solving ordinary different equations such as the exponential growth equation.
 It is considered to be _explicit method_, because the method only requires that we use the information about the state of our system from a previous time step to solve for the state of our system at the current time.

-Describing the Runge-Kutta method is beyond the intended scope of this repository.
+Describing the Runge-Kutta method in detail is beyond the intended scope of this repository.
 However, the following YouTube video provides a very brief, but helpful description of how the RK4 method of estimation is implemented:

 <p align="center">
   <a href = "https://youtu.be/ydFM5yON-24?feature=shared">The Runge-Kutta Fourth Order Method (YouTube)</a>